Kentucky workers’ compensation insurance

 How much does workers' compensation insurance cost in Kentucky?

-Estimated employer rates for workers’ compensation in Kentucky are $0.97 per $100 in covered payroll
+Estimated employer costs for workers’ compensation in Kentucky are $0.78 per $100 of covered wages [PDF].

 When an employee suffers a workplace injury or develops an occupational disease, workers' compensation covers the cost of their medical care.
 It also provides disability benefits while the worker is recovering or if they suffer permanent impairment or disfigurement.